zilishen/documentation/content/nap-waf/configuration-guide/configuration.md

 Restrict Response Signature example:

 In the below policy example, in the "filetypes" section, the `responseCheck` parameter is set to true, indicating that response check will be enabled.
-To enforce signature response, we have the flexibility to restrict the portion of the response body that requires validation.
+When enforcing signatures on the response, we have the flexibility to restrict the portion of the response body that requires validation.
 In this case, the policy is configured with `responseCheckLength` set to 1000, signifying that only the initial 1000 bytes of the response body will undergo signature verification.

 ~~~json
 {